Keto Mayonnaise – Zero Carb Recipe

 Excessive amounts of omega-6 polyunsaturated fatty acids (PUFA) and a very high omega-6/omega-3 ratio, as is found in today's Western diets, promote the pathogenesis of many diseases, including cardiovascular disease, cancer, and inflammatory and autoimmune diseases, whereas increased levels of omega-3 PUFA (a low omega-6/omega-3 ratio) exert suppressive effects.
 In the secondary prevention of cardiovascular disease, a ratio of 4/1 was associated with a 70% decrease in total mortality.https://www.ncbi.nlm.nih.gov/pubmed/12442909

 Commercial mayonnaise preparations usually contain seed or vegetable oils (like soybean or corn) that are not optimal for health.
 Not only are most soybean and corn oils full of GMO vegetables, they’re also very high in omega-6 fatty acids.
+So not only is this keto mayonniase much healhier for you, it's also easy to make.

 Food manufacturers typically use soybean oil, canola and other seed or vegetable oils in processed foods because they're cheaper than healthier oils like olive and avocado.
 Yet these highly processed seed oils are hypothesized to be causing much of the inflammation and metabolic dysfunction in our population.